EXERCISE PHYSIOLOGY LAB

 A Student lounge can be found on the lower level of Brophy Hall.
 The lounge includes candy, soda and juice machines with tables, chairs and couches to accommodate studying & relaxing.

-Brophy Hall has 4 electronic classrooms.
-Each is equipped with an ELMO 500 Visual presenter, Yamaha or Boston Acoustic speakers for great sound quality, a Sharp P10 projection unit, computer monitor, an Apple Computer, DVD player, and VCR.
-In addition, the department has three mobile projector carts for use in classrooms without built-in electronics.
+Brophy Hall has 7 electronic classrooms.
+Each is equipped with an ELMO 500 Visual presenter, Yamaha or Boston Acoustic speakers for great sound quality, a Sharp P10 projection unit, computer monitor, an Apple Computer, and DVD player.
+In addition, the department has two mobile projector carts for use for special meetings and events.
 Brophy Hall also has wireless network with access to the Internet for registered students, faculty, staff and guests.

-The Pedagogy Lab is located in Brophy Hall room 118.
-The lab is utilized by faculty, and graduate and undergraduate students engaged in the study of teaching.
+The Pedagogy Lab is utilized by faculty, and graduate and undergraduate students engaged in the study of teaching.
 The main purpose of the lab is to support the analysis and development of teaching skills in physical education teachers and coaches.
 The lab also supports research on teaching physical education as well as providing access to technology used in the analysis of teaching for students in the teacher education track enrolled in the Department of Kinesiology.

 General Purpose Computer Lab